 There are also so-called ‘activist’ hedge funds which look to make large enough investments to make management decisions in the companies whose shares they buy.

 Here are just a few examples of notable hedge funds operating today:

-Originally founded in 1975 by Ray Dalio, Bridgewater Associates is the largest hedge fund in the world, with over $150billion of assets under management as of January 2021.
+Originally founded in 1975 by Ray Dalio, Bridgewater Associates is the largest hedge fund in the world, with over $150billion of assets under management.

 Today it is headquartered in Westport, Connecticut, and is well known for being an early pioneer of the ‘risk parity’ approach to investing – using market volatility as a key indicator in how to ensure investments are not overly risky.

 Melvin Capital became a household name in January 2021 as the ‘GameStop hedge fund.’
 The firm adopted a huge short position on GME shares, only to be plunged into financial difficulty as retail investors sent the GameStop stock price skyrocketing.